gertvdijk/mypy-sibling-generics-demo/README.md

 Extending the features of the communicator would then only involve adding new Request/Response class types and keep the communicator class itself untouched.

+An example use case of this pattern is my [PyKMP library][PyKMP docs API examples].

 ## Example / demo 🚀

 ```python